donaldmusgrove/drlnd/project1/report.md

 To solve the Banana Collection task, I implemented Q-learning via a deep Q network (DQN), with a target network and an experience replay buffer.
 I used a target network variant called [Double DQN learning](https://arxiv.org/pdf/1509.06461.pdf).
 Details of each of these methods, along with hyperparameters used, are given below.

 ### Deep Q Network
-My deep Q network takes as input the 37-vector of states and outputs a 4-vector of expected rewards corresponding to each action.
+My DQN takes as input the 37-vector of states and outputs a 4-vector of expected rewards corresponding to each action.

-The deep Q network I used consists of a neural network with 3 dense layers.
+The DQN I used consists of a neural network with 3 dense layers.
 The first layer takes as input the states and has 64 nodes.
 The second layer takes as input the output of the first layer and has 64 nodes as well.
-The 3rd and final layer takes as input the second layer and has 4 nodes.
+The 3rd and final layer takes as input the output of the second layer and has 4 nodes.
 The first and second layers have ReLU activation functions while the final layer has a linear activation function.
-The deep Q network was implemented using [PyTorch](https://pytorch.org/).
+The DQN was implemented using [PyTorch](https://pytorch.org/).

 ### Target Network
 Two networks were used during training, a local network and a target network.
 The local network is used to take actions and is updated after every time step.
 The target network is updated with the weights of the local network at a uniform interval.
 The model loss function is then the mean squared error (MSE) between the local and target network outputs.
 In my implementation, the target network is updated every 4 steps.